DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 **3D Multi-Modal Multi-Object Tracking via Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**

 ## Overview
 This module is dedicated to extracting 3d detections and their representing point cloud features based on pre-trained centerpoint detectors.
-A review paper in english is under construction.
 **Module is tailored for nuScenes dataset and CenterPoint's trained models.**

 ## Instructions